anand-1502/Image-generator/README.md

 # Image Generation Tool 🖼️

-This is a simple **Streamlit-based application** that allows users to generate AI-powered images using OpenAI's DALL-E model.
+This is a **Streamlit-based application** that allows users to generate AI-powered images using OpenAI's DALL-E model.
 Provide a description of the image, select the number of images to generate, and let the magic happen!

 ---